jainrijul2003/LoginSystemJWTauth/README.md

 // The commands are for macbook users :

-create new project : ~
+-create new project : ~
-composer create-project laravel/laravel example-app //( example-app name of project ) open the project directory ~ cd example-app to get routes/api.php run : ~
+-composer create-project laravel/laravel example-app //( example-app name of project ) -open the project directory ~
+-cd example-app
+-to get routes/api.php run : ~
-php artisan install:api
+-php artisan install:api

 connect the project to database in .env file  ( uncomment the section )